Cooking with Mamma C

 Instructions

-• Have a 10-inch, non-stick skillet ready on the stove (no heat yet), and a large, round platter next to the stove.
+• Have a 10-inch non-stick skillet ready on the stove (no heat yet), and a large, round platter next to the stove.
+(See notes.)

-• Place your cooked spaghetti (cold out of the refrigerator is fine) into a large mixing bowl.
+• Place the cooked spaghetti (cold out of the refrigerator is fine) into a large mixing bowl.

-• Grate your cheeses, if needed, and add them to the bowl.
+• Grate the cheeses, if needed, and add them to the bowl.

-• In a liquid measuring cup, beat your eggs with a fork.
+• In a liquid measuring cup, beat the eggs with a fork.
 Add the eggs to the mixing bowl.

-• Add your salt and pepper to the bowl and stir everything with a fork to combine.
+• Add the salt and pepper to the bowl and stir everything with a fork to combine.

 • Heat your skillet on the stove over medium-low heat.
-Add your olive oil to the pan and spread it around with a silicone spatula.
+Add the olive oil to the pan and spread it around with a silicone spatula.

 • When the first side is done, turn off the heat.
 Place your platter face-down over your pan.
-Carefully carry the pan and platter to your sink so you can invert the frittata over the sink.
+Carefully carry the pan and platter to your sink so you can invert the frittata over the sink in case any batter leaks.
 Invert the frittata by holding the platter in place with one hand while using your other hand to flip over the pan.

 • Place your pan back on the stove.
-Gently slide the frittata into the skillet.
+Gently slide the frittata from the platter into the skillet.
 Set the heat to medium low and let the other side of the frittata cook, uncovered, until golden brown.
 It could take around 10 minutes.

 • When your frittata is done, you may want to invert it again onto a clean platter, so the "prettier" side is facing up.
 (That's what I did for the photos in the post.)